AbigailMcbride8683524/mils/README.md

 Added new feature for better user experience - build 225 Improved performance optimization
 Code cleanup and formatting - build 492
+Added new feature for better user experience - update 45